Boursin Quiche

 - 1 cup heavy cream or whole milk

-- ½ wheel Boursin shallot & chive cheese, plus more for garnish 75g
+- ½ 150g wheel Boursin shallot & chive cheese, plus more for garnish

 Instructions

-- Once it's been chilled, roll it out on a lightly floured surface until it's about 12" in diameter.
+- Once your dough has chilled, roll it out on a lightly floured surface until it's about 12" in diameter.
 Gently transfer it to a 9" pie plate.
-If you have lots of excess dough around the edges, trim a little off, but I like to have about an inch over hang.
+If you have lots of excess dough around the edges, trim a little off, but I like to have about an inch over hang since it may shrink a little during baking.

 - Fold the excess dough underneath itself to make a thick edge.
 Use your fingers to flute the edges of your pie crust, return to the fridge to chill for 30 minutes.